Toddler Made Christmas Tree Card

 - We put these aside and hand them out to family and friends on Christmas Day.

-I hope you’ve enjoyed these great Christmas sensory play ideas for toddlers as much as we have.
+I hope you’ve enjoyed this Christmas card craft for toddlers as much as we have.
 If you want to keep your toddler busy makes sure you subscribe to our weekly newsletter and follow us on Facebook, Twitter, Instagram and Pinterest.

 If you are looking for more Christmas activities for toddlers you’ll love these ideas: